Michaelawilliams28/cuckoo-debian-install/README.md

   * Download Debian 10.7 iso
     * https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-10.6.0-amd64-netinst.iso
   * Create a VM or use on phyiscal machine
-    * I used ESXI and VMware workstation Pro for host hypervisor (Box in a Box)
+    * I used ESXI and VMware workstation Pro for host hypervisor
     * Optional settings
       I used these settings for this guide.
     - 60GB storage Minimum Recommend 80-100GB